soumik12345/Radium/README.md

 - `git clone --recursive https://github.com/soumik12345/Radium`

-- `sh ./install.sh` in order to install the python dependencies.
+- `sh ./install.sh linux` in order to install the python dependencies.
+For MacOs, use argument `mac`.

 - Make sure you have CMake installed for your system.